AI Agents in Hedge Funds: Use Cases for Alpha & Risk (2026)

 Compliance and surveillance:

 - Review communications and orders for potential policy violations.
+Learn more about how AI agents in compliance automate these workflows across financial services.

 - Maintain audit-ready evidence of control testing and approvals.